-Zoo Parking Space Dimensions Emerge as Issue In Greensward Compromise
+Zoo Parking Space Dimensions Emerge as Issue in Greensward Compromise

 By Bill Dries

-Some members of the city’s Overton Park Parking Committee want to at least talk about changing one of the key ground rules for the rearrangement and expansion of the Memphis Zoo’s parking area.
+Some members of the city’s Overton Park Parking Committee want to talk about changing one of the key ground rules for reconfiguring and expanding the Memphis Zoo’s parking area.

+The size of parking spaces in a reconfigured and expanded zoo parking lot could complicate the Greensward compromise.

 And the zoo’s representative on the committee that met Thursday, Jan.
-5, is just as adamant that the requirement for parking spaces to be 10 feet by 20 feet should remain as it is.
+5, is adamant that the requirement for parking spaces to be 10 feet by 20 feet should remain as it is.

-The Memphis City Council set that as the specific requirement for parking space size in the July 2016 resolution it approved that represented a compromise between the Overton Park Conservancy and the Memphis Zoo with the city administration and city council also being parties to the agreement.
+The Memphis City Council set that as the specific size requirement for parking spaces in the July 2016 resolution it approved in a compromise between the Overton Park Conservancy and the zoo.

 Assistant City Attorney Jennifer Sink said changing the parking space dimensions would mean going back to the council to amend the agreement.

-“If you deviate from that … it would require a vote and approval by the city council,” Sink told the council.
+“If you deviate from that … it would require a vote and approval by the city council,” Sink told the committee.

 “I think it’s a good question to raise.
 I understand the concerns that were expressed by some of the council members around parking space size,” she said after the meeting.
 “But I hope that we can allow the designers maximum flexibility to design the most efficient parking lot that isn’t constrained by unnecessary restrictions.”